HaoyiZhu/PointCloudMatters/README.md

   ```

 - Zero-shot generalization evaluation:
   - To evaluate camera view generalization experiments, run [scripts/run_maniskill2_camera_view.sh](scripts/run_maniskill2_camera_view.sh).
-The script evaluates the given `checkpoint` of the given `model` on the given `task` with four different camera views.
+The script evaluates the given `checkpoint` of the given `model` on the given `task` with four different camera views, using the specified `seed`.
 See the script for more details.
 For example:
   ```bash
   bash scripts/run_maniskill2_camera_view.sh ${path/to/checkpoint} ${task} ${model} ${seed}
   ```
   - To evaluate visual changes generalization experiments, run [scripts/run_maniskill2_visual_changes.sh](scripts/run_maniskill2_visual_changes.sh).
-The script evaluates the given `checkpoint` of the given `model` with different lighting conditions, noise levels and background colors.
+The script evaluates the given `checkpoint` of the given `model` with different lighting conditions, noise levels and background colors, using the specified `seed`.
 See the script for more details.
 Note that currently only `StackCube` task is supported.
 For example:
   ```bash
   bash scripts/run_maniskill2_visual_changes.sh ${path/to/checkpoint} ${model} ${seed}
   ```